 Importance of Each Tool

-- Large Dutch oven or stock pot: Perfect for browning meat and simmering the pork with the chile purée.
+- Large Dutch oven or stock pot: Essential for browning the pork and simmering it in the flavorful sauce.

-- Blender: Essential for creating a smooth chile purée that enhances the filling’s flavor.
+- Blender: Needed to create a smooth chile purée that gives the tamales their signature flavor.

-- Steamer pot with basket: Ensures even cooking of tamales while allowing steam to circulate properly.
+- Steamer pot: Ensures even cooking of the tamales by steaming them to perfection.

 Ingredients